nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Short form: `cp`

 Deletes all projects in the project list.

+Note:
+* A project list needs to be shown for this command to be executed successfully.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 This command cannot be undone.
 All deleted projects cannot be restored.